In the name of Allāh, ar-Raḥmān (the Most Merciful), ar-Raḥīm (the Bestower of Mercy).

 May peace and blessings be upon His Prophet and his followers.

-Compiled by Abul Abbaas Naveed Ayaaz
+Written by Abul Abbaas

 Footnotes

-[1] There is no doubt that we should encourage our young to read books.
-However, it is the responsibility of the parent/guardian to choose books – and more so cartoons/videos – which bring some benefit to the young reader.
-Do not be ignorant of the hidden messages some of these books and cartoons may contain.
-Some contain aspects of shirk and kufr such as stories of magic.
-Children should not be left to choose what they watch and read, rather they should be guided by their parents to books which do not dispute Islāmic morality.
-I firmly believe that an author of any book – fictional or non-fictional – only writes a book with a certain set of objectives and motives in mind.
+[1] There is no doubt that we should encourage our youth to read.
+However, it is the responsibility of parents or guardians to select books – and especially cartoons or videos – that provide real benefit.
+Be mindful of the hidden messages some of these materials may carry.
+Some may contain elements of shirk or kufr, such as stories involving magic.
+Children should not be left to choose what they watch or read on their own; rather, they should be guided by their parents toward materials that align with Islām and uphold its moral values.
+I firmly believe that every author, whether of fiction or non-fiction, writes with specific objectives and intentions in mind.

-[3] This is a misconception amongst many young Muslims, particularly university students who think social/Islāmic “activism” is the primary objective of Islām.
-Music, free mixing and carelessness in ‘Ibaadah is all justified on account of social and Islāmic activism.
-It is important to emphasise that Allāh placed us upon this earth to worship Him upon Tawhīd, and to live our life within the boundaries of the Sharee’ ah – all else is secondary to this.
+[3] This is a misconception among many young Muslims, particularly university students, who believe that social or Islamic activism is the primary purpose of Islām.
+Music, free mixing, and carelessness in worship are often justified in the name of activism.
+It is important to emphasise that Allāh placed us on this earth to worship Him through Tawhīd and to live our lives within the boundaries of the Sharī‘ah—everything else is secondary to this.

-[4] The primary objective behind any act of worship is complete submission to the command of Allāh.
-Any other benefit is secondary.
+[4] The primary purpose of any act of worship is complete submission to the command of Allāh; any other benefit is secondary.

-[5] Unfortunately, amongst the groups are those who belittle the call to Tawhīd and the importance of rectifying people’s Aqeedah, yet this is the very reason that Allāh sent each of the Prophets.
-It is the basis of a person’s Islām and it is what keeps a person firm in the face of doubts.
-The brother in the interview identifies his lack of studying Aqeedah as being a reason for the weakness of his īmān, even though he studied ‘Fadāil Al-A’maal’ (The virtue of voluntary acts of ‘Ibādah).
+[5] Unfortunately, some groups downplay the importance of calling to Tawhīd and rectifying people’s ʿAqīdah, even though this was the very purpose for which Allāh sent each of the Prophets.
+Correct ʿAqīdah forms the foundation of a person’s Islām and helps maintain firmness in the face of doubts.
+The brother in the interview identifies his lack of study in ʿAqīdah as a key reason for the weakness of his īmān, despite having studied Fadā’il al-A‘māl (The Virtue of Voluntary Actions).

 Whoever seeks Allāh’s Pleasure at the expense of men’s displeasure, will win Allāh’s Pleasure and Allāh will cause men to be pleased with him.
 And whoever seeks to please men at the expense of Allāh’s displeasure, will win the displeasure of Allāh and Allāh will cause men to be displeased with him.